mmu-webdesign/awdd--group-2-2023/1_user_and_competitor_research/user-research.md

 - Games Art Undergraduate

-- Recent undergraduate who moved from Germany and is now living in student accomodation.
+- Recent undergraduate who moved from Germany and is now living in student accomodation in the city of Manchester.

 - Likes:
 Digital drawing and creative activities.
 Eating out with friends at social places with a good environment.